Who's Guarding Your Gate?

 No, you didn’t.
 To the best of my knowledge the TRF has never allowed free entrance if you wore a costume.
-I know for a fact that that has not been the case since 1978, because Captain George has been working the front gate for that long.
+I know for a fact that that has not been the case since 1978 because my predecessor Captain George worked the gate since then, long before there were TRF Beefeaters.
 (You might remember him as “Lord of the Gate”, or at the least you probably remember the codpiece!).
-About fifteen years ago we let children in on Halloween weekend only, if they were in Halloween costume.
+About twenty years ago we let children in on Halloween weekend only, if they were in Halloween costume.

 Is that pike (that you carry) real?